romaricdrigon/Orchestra-example/README.md

 Using Symfony2 standard edition 2.4 (& PHP >= 5.4)

+This repo is in sync with [OrchestraBundle](https://github.com/romaricdrigon/OrchestraBundle/tree/master).
+To see how to use Orchestra 0.8, be sure to be at tag 0.8 or on the correct branch.

 ## Description ##

 This is a very basic Car Rental application.